 - ¼ teaspoon kosher salt

 - 2 cups (364 g) semi-sweet chocolate chips

 - 1 cup Oreos, crumbled (about 10 cookies)

 - chocolate ice cream, optional

-Preheat oven to 350° and grease a 9x13-inch pan with cooking spray.
+- Preheat oven to 350° and spray a 9×13-inch pan with nonstick cooking spray.

 - Prepare the cake batter according to package directions.